Identification Trainers for the Future

 - A tax-free bursary of £16,500 for each trainee, to cover living costs.

 To find out what our trainees are doing and learn more about the programme, see our information sheet PDF (338KB).

 If you have any questions about the training programme, email us.

 Meet our trainees

-Our first five trainees started in March 2015, followed by our second set of trainees in March 2016.
+Our first five trainees started in March 2015, followed by our second set of trainees in March 2016 and our third set in March 2017.
 Find out about them and follow their progress in our blog.

 Identification resources by our trainees

 During their time with us, trainees produce a range of materials designed to help support naturalists in their own identification work.

 - A multi-access key to the common families of British grasses, developed by Sally Hyslop in conjunction with the Field Studies Council's Tomorrow's Biodiversity project.
 Read about the development of the key in Sally's blog.